Association for Behavior Analysis International

 Eric A. Jacobs, Ph.D., is an Associate Professor in Southern Illinois University’s School of Psychological and Behavioral Sciences, where he is affiliated with the Behavior Analysis and Therapy and Brain and Cognitive Sciences programs.
 Dr. Jacobs completed graduate training at the University of Florida and completed a post-doctoral fellowship at the University of Vermont.
 Dr. Jacobs has served as the president of the Southeastern Association for Behavior Analysis and Division 25 (Behavior Analysis) of the American Psychological Association.
 His research interests include human and nonhuman operant behavior, quantitative analyses of choice and decision-making (e.g., delay discounting, "self-control", & "impulsivity"), behavioral economics, and behavioral ecology.

-Dr. Cynthia Pietras is an Associate Professor of Psychology at Western Michigan University.
+Dr. Cynthia Pietras is a Professor of Psychology at Western Michigan University.
 She received her graduate degrees in the Experimental Analysis of Behavior at the University of Florida and completed her postdoctoral training in Human Psychopharmacology at the University of Texas Health Science Center-Houston.
-She has served on the editorial board multiple behavior-analysis journals and is past Associate Editor for The Analysis of Verbal Behavior and Behavior Analysis: Research and Practice.
-She has served as a member of the ABAI Science Board, president of the Mid-American Association for Behavior Analysis, and as program chair of the WMU Behavior Analysis graduate program.
-Her research focuses on basic behavior processes, including choice, punishment, avoidance, and social behavior, and more recently on climate-change relevant decision making.
+She has served on the editorial board multiple behavior-analysis journals, including associate Editor roles.
+She has served as a member of the ABAI Science Board, executive committee of SQAB, president of the Mid-American Association for Behavior Analysis, and as past program chair of the WMU Behavior Analysis graduate program.
+Her research focuses on basic behavior processes, including choice, punishment and avoidance, and social behavior, behavior economics, and more recently on climate-change relevant decision making.
 She has conceptual interests in verbal behavior and radical behaviorism.

 Raymond Pitts (University of North Carolina Wilmington): 2023-2027